sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-bad-behavior/index.md

 > Best wishes,
 > [Your Name]

-### Apology Letter for Disrespecting Teacher’s Authority
+### Apology Letter for Disrespecting Teacher's Authority

 **Scenario Introduction:** A student speaks back to the teacher during a lesson, disregarding their authority and undermining their position.